fluree/raft/README.md

 - **Dynamic Membership**: Add or remove servers from the cluster
 - **Pluggable Architecture**: Customize networking, state machines, and storage backends
-- **Error Handling**: Includes log corruption recovery and comprehensive error handling
+- **Error Handling**: Includes log corruption recovery and error handling
 - **Monitoring**: Built-in callbacks for leadership changes and other events

 ## Prerequisites